Kraftland/portable/README.md

 `--actions opendir`: Open the sandbox's home directory.

 `--actions share-files`: Choose multiple files to share with the sandbox.
+The file will be temporarily stored in `XDG_DATA_HOME/stateDirectory/Shared`, which is purged each launch.

 `--actions quit`: Stop sandbox and D-Bus proxy.
 If the app fails to stop after 20s, it'll be killed.